QubicRU/Creation-of-AI-artist-aNNa-Aigarth-to-attract-a-new-Gen-Z-audience/README.md

 **Funding Requested:** 2,3 Billion Qubic per Month (Total: 6,9 Billion Qubic) paid to this address: ETTLBACYUCMPCCGGLPFPGROOIYJBRQSRVOITYIYWFFSFMISJOZZUQFRBUGUG

 **Attention:**  The allocated budget for three months will be held by the main marketing team and will be paid to our team on the first day of each month.
-This condition will allow us to perform our work conscientiously and efficiently and enable the marketing team to control the project.
+This condition will allow us to perform our work conscientiously

 ---